 “Professionalism includes standards for behavior and the employee's ability to embody the company's values and do what their employer expects of them.”

 Too many of these types of errors can make you seem lazy, unprofessional, or even careless, which is rarely the message you want to be putting out there for yourself or your brand.
 On the other hand, if you have upheld a constant, high standard of flawless writing and written communication, you are sure to get noticed.

-3. Clarify Your Message
+Clarifying Your Message

 Of the “15 professional characteristics for the workplace” listed by Indeed, all but a few can be directly linked to communicating effectively.
 Behaving ethically, as well as being organized, respectful, accountable, reliable, poised, focused, and controlled are all on that list.
 How can you hope to achieve these characteristics, and maintain them, if you lack real focus on the different elements of your writing?